oasisprotocol/old-docs/src/tutorials/deploy-solidity.md

 provider: () => new HDWalletProvider(MNEMONIC, "https://web3.devnet.oasiscloud.io")
 ```

-If it doesn't exist already, you need to include the version of the Solidity compiler solc you need for the Compound contracts, which is likely not your installed Truffle's configured default.
+If it doesn't exist already, you need to include the version of the Solidity compiler, `solc`, you need for the Compound contracts, which is likely not your installed Truffle's configured default.
 You'll need the highest version used by the contracts, which is stated at the top (e.g.` pragma solidity ^0.4.24`).
 Add to `module.exports`:

 ```js
 compilers: {